OBDS-Training/OBDS_Precourse_Setup/git_setup.md

   You can test your installation as follows:

-  - Launch the Windows PowerShell from the Start Menu.
+  - Launch git -> git bash from the Windows Start Menu.
   - Type `git`

   This should display a message indicating the main `git` subcommands.